-The categories presented below include the gross risks classified as significant or neutral and the main opportunities for our business development.
+The categories presented below – unless stipulated otherwise – include the qualitative and quantitative gross risks classified as significant or neutral and the main opportunities for our business development.
 The main influencing factor remains the economic development.
 All other opportunities and risks are assessed as secondary.

 We manage the risk of fluctuations in the economy and in demand by remaining active in several market sectors and industries with different economic cycles.
 Furthermore we are monitoring the development of the economic environment for our market sectors.
 If necessary, we adjust capacities, relocate production facilities and implement cost-cutting measures.

 Asia remains our most important sales market for power plant equipment, including pumps and valves.
 Competition in China has, however, continued to intensify, creating greater price pressure for the KSB Group and representing a “significant” risk.
 In order to tap into the Asian market more widely, we have agreed a strategic alliance with our long-term partner, the Chinese SEC Group, in late 2015.
 This aims at closer cooperation so that KSB can achieve success in Asian power plant projects outside of China.
 A first contract, awarded at the end of 2015 to fit out an Indian power plant, will serve as a test case for further joint projects in the future.